 A manned mission to Mars poses a long list of concerns related to physiological and psychological well-being.
 Scientists know that food is, in a large sense, the ultimate determinant of survivability in a foreign and hostile environment.
-But how will the space crew ensure they receive adequate nutrition with taste to boot in long duration exploration missions?
+But how will the spaceflight crew ensure they receive adequate nutrition with taste to boot in long duration exploration missions?

 “The variety and acceptability of the food system is critical to maintain adequate consumption,” says Dr. Grace Douglas, a project lead at the Johnson Space Center in Houston for NASA’s Advanced Food Technology Project.
 “Ensuring the variety and acceptability of the food over the long duration of these missions is just as important to nutritional maintenance as providing stable nutrition in the food itself.”
 That means finding ways to provide the astronauts not only with food that has a little pizzazz, but also with efficient methods of food production that minimize crew time and reduce stress.

 Space Cubes Again?
 How to Avoid Menu Fatigue with In-Space Cooking

 In 2013, six researchers gathered together in a Mars-simulated environment known as the HI-SEAS (Hawaii Space Exploration Analog and Simulation) dome on an abandoned lava field in Hawaii.
 They conducted a variety of experiments related to sleep, hygiene, and robotic companionship, but their main purpose was to see how home cooking would impact astronaut morale and nutrition.